zeisss/wobble/docs/API_0.7.0.md

    available, this wait up to 10secs.
 A notification is normally an object with a field `type` which describes the notification further.

    `next_timestamp` It is the last time you requested the notifications and part of the response.
 Don't pass it in on your first call.
 For subsequent calls pass in `$last_response.next_timestamp`.

-It is used to know which message the client already consumed by just deleting everything with that timestamp or older ;)
+   This is used to know which message the client already consumed by just deleting everything with that timestamp or older ;)

 ### Contacts
  * `user_get_contacts() => Contacts`